 Make It A Habit

 Simple or not, a menu plan won't help you if you don't make one.
 Weekly menu planning is a good candidate for a new habit: an action on "auto-pilot" that you engage in without thinking.
-Need to learn how?
-Check out Habit, the Household Wonder Worker as a guide to building new habits for an organized home.

 Get into the habit of planning menus before you shop, and you'll get hooked on the ease and convenience--an addiction of great value!